Amelia Earhart Memorial Scholarships

 Sections & Chapter Scholarships & Awards

 Manitoba chapter has seven scholarships, which are offered several times a year, including the C-FLUG Scholarship, Broadening Horizons Scholarship and IFR Flight Simulator Scholarships.
 Women are invited to apply for each and every applicant due date.
 All 99s are welcome to apply for these scholarships.
 Billeting is available for women from out of town.
 They also offer three other scholarships (Airbus Sim, Career Takes Flight, Air Traffic Control.
-All scholarships and information can be found on their website…click the link right below ‘Manitoba Scholarships’.
+All scholarships and information can be found on their website…click the link below ‘Manitoba Scholarships’.

 Award of Excellence